userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 @snippet samples/config_service/config_service.cpp Config service sample - component

 @warning `Handle*` functions are invoked concurrently on the same instance of the handler class.
-Use @ref md_en_userver_synchronization "synchronization primitives" or do not modify shared data in `Handle*`.
+Use @ref scripts/docs/en/userver/synchronization.md "synchronization primitives" or do not modify shared data in `Handle*`.

 Note the rcu::Variable.
 There may be (and will be!) multiple concurrent requests and the `HandleRequestJsonThrow` would be invoked concurrently on the same instance of `ConfigDistributor`.
 The rcu::Variable allows us to atomically update the config value, concurrently with the `HandleRequestJsonThrow` invocations.